Graduate Certificate in Educational Technology (GCET)

-Networked multimedia technologies are impacting on both conventional classroom-based teaching and distance education.
+Networked multimedia technologies impact both conventional classroom-based teaching and distance education.
 Technology-based teaching is being used more and more for distributed learning which makes flexible access possible for both on-campus and off-campus students.
-The Graduate Certificate in Technology-Based Distributed Learning (TBDL) is designed for professionals and educators responsible for managing, designing, or instructing technology-based courses for post-secondary or adult learners.
+The Graduate Certificate in Educational Technology is designed for professionals and educators responsible for managing, designing, or instructing technology-based courses for post-secondary or adult learners.

 Our graduates follow a broad range of career paths in education and digital learning technologies.
 The skills and knowledge you acquire in our program prepare you for positions in which you will be actively employing digital technologies in teaching and learning, for leadership roles in which you will be managing or implementing digital learning solutions, or for design and development of new digital media and learning tools.